Gamma Leonis: Planetary system

-On November 6, 2009, the discovery of a planetary companion around primary star γ1 Leonis (γ Leonis A) was announced.
 The radial velocity measurements suggest two additional periodicities of 8.5 and 1,340 days.
 The former is likely due to stellar pulsation, whereas the latter could be indicative of the presence of an additional planetary companion with 2.14 Jupiter masses, moderate eccentricity (e=0.13) and located at 2.6 AU away from the giant star.
 Nevertheless, the nature of such a signal is still unclear and further investigations are needed to confirm or rule out an additional substellar companion.